Lonero-Team/Lonero-Community/docs/Operating System/LonScript.rst

 Install via ``npm install lonero-ide``

 This is the official IDE for Lonero.
-In order to start, make sure you have yarn installed and NVM as well as Node version 10.
+In order to start, make sure you have Yarn installed and NVM as well as Node version 10.
+If cloning from the GitHub repo, make sure to install all the dependencies.
+You don't need to run the npm install and yarn build command if directly installing from NPM.

 Run the following:
 ::